PeterCamilleri/mini_readline/README.md

 * MiniReadline::FileFolderSource - A simple, in-line auto-complete for files
 and folders that do **not** contain embedded spaces.
 * MiniReadline::QuotedFileFolderSource - A simple, in-line auto-complete for
-files and folders embedded in quotes "foo bar.rb" that may contain spaces.
+files and folders embedded in quotes.
+For example "foo bar.rb".
+Note that the file names may contain spaces.
 This is the default auto-complete data source.

 ## Demo
 A simple demo of mini_readline in action is available.
 To access this demo use